 What are the best ways to take care of your eyes?

-We've always been told we should be getting at least 5 portions of fruit or vegetables a day.
-However, a study led by Imperial College London shows it would be much better to aim for 10 portions of fruit and veg a day!
+We've always been told we should be getting at least five portions of fruit or vegetables a day.
+However, a study led by Imperial College London shows it would be much better to aim for ten portions of fruit and veg a day!
 Not possible for most people, of course, but having balance in your diet overall is good enough.

 Even on cloudy days, ultraviolet light (UV) can harm your eyes.
-Make sure your sunglasses have 100% UV protection, this will mean you’ll be protected from both UVA and UVB radiation.
+Make sure your sunglasses have 100% UVA and UVB protection.
 For added protection against rays and glare, you should also consider getting a pair of sunglasses that are polarised.
-We stock a wide range of designer sunglasses that keep both fashion and function in mind.
-Our wide range of sunny shades all come with UV protection.
-Choose from both high-end and more affordable sunglasses and stay stylish and protected in the shade.
+We stock a wide range of designer sunglasses, all with UV protection.
+Choose from both high-end and more affordable sunglasses and stay stylish and protected.

 7) How often do you need to get your eyes checked?

 A lot of people will say they don’t have the time to get their eyes checked.
-They might also think there’s no point because they aren’t in pain and they can see well.
-Regular sight tests are important and will help you spot any trouble before it can get worse.
-It's recommended you have your eyes tested every two years.
-If anything changes with your eyes (or if you have a family history of eye conditions) you should consider getting a sight test sooner.
+They might also think there’s no point because they aren’t in pain and can see well.
+Regular sight tests are essential and will help you spot any trouble before it can get worse.
+It's recommended you have your eyes tested every two years, and yearly if you are at risk of glaucoma.
+If anything changes with your eyes (or if you have a family history of eye conditions), you should consider getting a sight test sooner.

-Your eyes will be there for you your entire life if you take care of them.
+Your vision will be there for you your entire life if you take of your eye health.
 Following these simple steps will dramatically reduce your chance of developing eye infections and sight loss in the future.